Mintbase/Grants-Program/applications/dart-scale-codec.md

 **Jadewallet** is making a new paradigm of self-custody, which uses **multi-party computation (MPC)** and **threshold signature scheme (TSS)** technology. **MPC based Threshold Signatures** gives clients total autonomy over whose digital assets and multisignature ability with keyless cryptographic security.

 We are building **Jadewallet** with Flutter, although there are Rust, C++ implementations of the SCALE Codec, we think the Dart implementation is the first choice.
-And we hope the project will also help the Polkadot developer community.
+And we hope the project will also help the Mintbase developer community.